t4d-gmbh/WebServerSetup/examples/HeadscaleVPN.md

   - name: alice
     pw_hash:  $apr1$XXXXXXXXXXXXXXXXXX
 ```

-Under `CERTRESOLVER` you can place all the necessary variable so that traefik can request and renew the certificate at your specific provides.
-A list of providers and required variables can be found in [traefik's official documentation](https://doc.traefik.io/traefik/https/acme/#providers).
+Under `CERTRESOLVER`, you can place all the necessary variables so that Traefik can request and renew the certificate from your specific provider.
+A list of providers and required variables can be found in [Traefik's official documentation](https://doc.traefik.io/traefik/https/acme/#providers).

-Present here is an example for Infomaniak.
+The example provided here is for Infomaniak.

-Once the file is ready simply save and close the file.
+Once the file is ready, simply save and close it.

-If you need to further edit the existing `vault.yml` use:
+If you need to further edit the existing `vault.yml`, use:

 ```
 ansible-vault edit vault.yml